 Hello!
-I'm Jarrod Green, a teacher of children and adults, and a child behavior and development specialist.
+I'm Jarrod Green, a teacher of children and adults in Philadelphia, PA.

 - Teacher Stories April 17, 2014